 WHAT IS DEFAMATION?

-Everyone has a right for their reputation to be free from damage by false statements.
+Everyone has a right for their reputation to be free from damage by false statements that were made.
 Defamation is a publication not protected by any privilege of a false statement of fact that injures another person’s reputation.
 The law balances interests between protecting an individual’s freedom of speech on the one hand and protecting the personal reputation of another person on the other.

 LIBEL AND SLANDER There is no sharp definition as to what words are defamatory.
 Some statements may be injurious to some people’s reputations, whereas the same statement may not be injurious to others.
 Whether a statement qualifies as defamation is determined on a case-by-case basis, and must be evaluated according to what the general public or an average reasonable person would understand the statement to mean.